LMBishop/Quests/docs/task-types/dealdamage-(task-type).md

 | `exact-match`          | Whether the item should exactly match what is defined. | Boolean                              | No       | true    | \-                                                                                                                                                                                                 |
 | `worlds`               | Worlds which should count towards the progress.        | List of world names                  | No       | \-      | \-                                                                                                                                                                                                 |

-{: .caution }
-It's not possible to use item option for projectile weapons (like bow or other projectile shooters).
-Currently, the API is insufficient to implement such a feature without any unwanted side effects.

 ## Examples

 Deal 100 HP of damage: